 Value attributes are used in properties, parameters, and data to exchange actual values.

-Value attributes are also used to exchange the allowed or expected values in properties and parameters for material definitions, material classes, equipment classes, personnel classes, physical asset classes, process segments, and operations definitions, and product definitions.
+Value attributes are also used to exchange the allowed or expected values in properties and parameters for material definitions, material classes, equipment classes, personnel classes, physical asset classes, process segments, and operations definitions.
 Value types thus represent actual single values, actual arrays of values, and ranges of possible values, either as numerical or textual ranges or as sets of values.
 Simple value types

 Simple value types in Table 14 should be derived from core component types that are compatible with the ISO-15000-5 Core Component Technical Specification (CCTS).
 The CCTS types are a common set of types that define specific terms with semantic meaning (e.g. the meaning of a quantity, currency, amount, and identifier).